 “Governments are not on track to meet a goal of capping temperatures well below 2 degrees Celsius (3.6 degrees Fahrenheit) before the end of the century.”

 • The coronavirus, officially SARS-CoV-2, is a virus, not a disease, and the disease it causes is COVID-19 (or coronavirus disease), deriving from CO(rona) VI(rus) D(isease)-(20)19.
 COVID-19 is also called “the coronavirus disease.”
+Shorthand COVID is fine.
 It’s not accurate to say “the virus COVID-19” (that’s the disease).
-Phrases to keep on hand: “COVID-19, the disease caused by the coronavirus”; “the coronavirus, which causes COVID-19.”

 • Default to “the coronavirus” on first use, and lowercase “coronavirus.”
 Include “the” unless space is tight.

 • Incubation period is the time between infection and the appearance of signs or symptoms.

 • social distancing, social-distancing tips

 • The Centers for Disease Control and Prevention takes plural Centers and gets spelled out on first use.
 Ditto the National Institutes of Health: “the NIH” after that, with “the.”
 Same for the World Health Organization: “the WHO” on subsequent use, with “the.”
 Each takes a singular verb.
 The WHO declared the coronavirus a global pandemic on March 11, 2020.